NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 > **Note:** Work in `extension.py` for this section.

-Now that you have created `object_info_model.py`, you need to do a few things in `extension.py` to reflect the object model, such as import from the model class, create a reference and the object, then destroy the model when the extension is shutdown.
+Now that you have created `object_info_model.py`, you need to do a few things in `extension.py` use the object model, such as import the model class, create an instance when the extension startsup, and then destroy the model when the extension is shutdown.

-## Step 4.1: Import extention.py
+## Step 4.1: Import ObjInfoModel

-import into `extension.py` from `object_info_model.py`:
+Import ObjInfoModel into `extension.py` from `object_info_model.py`:

 ```python
 import omni.ext